bielern/svelte-patent-cockpit/article/ARTICLE.md

 ```
 PRAGMA foreign_keys = ON;
 ```
-Another nice thing is that you can derive the types from the schema.
+Another nice thing is that you can infer the types from the schema.
 And not only the type of when the entity is in the database (`Patent`), but also the type for inserting into the DB (`NewPatent`).

 Migrations are handled also quite elegantly.
-You create them with the `drizzle-kit`:
+You create them with `drizzle-kit`:
 ```
 npx drizzle-kit generate:sqlite --schema=src/lib/server/schema.ts --out=src/lib/server/migrations
 ```
-Once created, they can be run automatically, when startup the database connection is created during the server startup
+Once created, they can be run automatically, when the database connection is created during the server startup
 ```
 const sqlite = new Database('sqlite.db');
 export const db: BetterSQLite3Database = drizzle(sqlite);